Attorney Kendra Ortega

 Recognizing And Combatting Parental Alienation

 Children can develop anger and resentment toward either or both parents during and after a divorce.
-But if children begin expressing hatred of or aversion to spending time with one parent for reasons having nothing to do with the parent’s past behaviors, that parent and the children may be victims of parental alienation syndrome.
-PAS occurs when one parent essentially brainwashes the children to turn against their other parent through repeated badmouthing, lies, interference with the other parent’s parenting time and more.
+But if children begin expressing hatred of, or aversion to, spending time with one parent for reasons having nothing to do with the parent’s past behaviors, that parent and the children may be victims of parental alienation syndrome (PAS).
+PAS occurs when one parent essentially brainwashes the children to turn against their other parent through repeated bad-mouthing, lies, interference with the other parent’s parenting time and more.
 It may be considered a form of child abuse that can leave deep emotional scars for children and the alienated parent.

 While PAS is not a new idea, it continues to be widely misunderstood and often goes unrecognized in family law cases.
 If you believe that you and your children have been victims of PAS, attorney Ortega will work tirelessly to expose your co-parent’s harmful misdeeds and to mitigate the damage caused by them.